Obsessive-compulsive personality disorder

 AN INDIVIDUAL’S PREOCCUPATION WITH ORDERLINESS AND PERFECTIONISM WITH NO ROOM FOR FLEXIBILITY

-Obsessive-compulsive personality disorder (OCPD) is characterized by a lack of ability to express warm emotion, extreme perfectionism, and a rigid approach to the way things should be done.
-People with OCPD have rigid beliefs and specific ways of doing different tasks.
+People with OCPD have rigid ideas and specific ways of doing various things.
 They don’t allow for any flexibility and are unable to compromise with others.
 People with OCPD often don’t realize their behavior and way of thinking are problematic.
 Due to their behavior and thought patterns, they find it hard to complete their tasks and maintain their relationship with others.

 The exact cause of OCPD is still being figured out but it is believed that genetic, environmental, and neurobiological factors are behind OCPD.
 Psychotherapy especially Cognitive-behavioral therapy is chosen for the treatment of OCDP.